REASONED RESPONSES

 -

-What other times have doctors been wrong about medications or surgeries?
+What about the other times medical professionals have been wrong about medications or surgeries?

 -